How Computers are actually recycled?

 5. Optical drives – Fewer and fewer PCs are coming with optical drives, but if you still do have a CD drive, then yours will contain steel, copper, aluminum, and other metals.

 6. The case – Acrylonitrile Butadiene Styrene (ABS) plastic is the most common element in today’s towers and cases, with a good frame and mix of ferrous steel to reinforce the shape.
 Because the plastic contains Brominated Flame Retardants, it must be processed.

 Knowing each component and what it is made of makes the recycling process a lot easier for everyone involved.

 Aiming for 100% Recyclability

 Now it’s time to start the fun part of recycling, refining, and reclamation.
 The good news is that in almost all cases of computers, we can recycle 100% of the materials.
-Every now and again you get something so corroded or a new ion battery that’s damage that it must be specially processed with a focus on safety over recyclability – and that’s a federal requirement we can ensure you meet.
+Every now and again you get something so corroded or a new ion battery that’s damaged that it must be specially processed with a focus on safety over recyclability – and that’s a federal requirement we can ensure you meet.

 Careful Parts Removal

-Most people think recycling starts with pulverizing everything and then building back up.
+Most people think recycling starts with pulverizing everything and then building it back up.
 We’ve found that it’s a lot better for the environment if we take things slow.
 We’ll look through all of your equipment and remove parts and pieces that can be reused, so everything is as economical as possible.
 However, data-containing pieces are always destroyed to protect your company.